sjain882/AutoHotKey-Scripts/README.md

 ### `UnCapsLock for CS.ahk`

-- Prevents use of CapsLock as a Sneak/Walk button from interfering with text chat but automatically turning off CapsLock when key is released, in CS 1.6 / CSS / CS2.
+- Prevents use of CapsLock as a Sneak/Walk button from interfering with text chat by automatically turning off CapsLock when key is released, in CS 1.6 / CSS / CS2.

 - Useful for using CapsLock sneak & Shift duck, instead of Shift sneak and Ctrl duck, as those keys are closer to WASD - more ergonomic.